Mikkelet/tid-bma-java/README.md

 ### Additional installation instructions
 * Clone this repository
 * Run in Android studio on the Emulator or Device.
+* Download Duolingo, Sololearn and Memrise.
+We advice you to use Duolingo.

 ## Operating
 1) Opening the application for the first time, you are presented with a screen containing three clickable objects: